Adapting Security Warnings to Counter Online Disinformation: Laboratory Study

 15 participants said that the contextual warning was not noticeable.
 1 specified that ``\textit{the exclamation point is very subtle... you're not going to notice it}.''

-\paragraph{Interstitial} 34 participants---an overwhelming majority---felt that the interstitial warning would be more effective in general.
-When asked why they thought the interstitial was more effective than the contextual warning, 32 mentioned that it was more noticeable.
+\paragraph{Interstitial} 34 participants---an overwhelming majority---believed that the interstitial warning would be more effective in general.
+When asked why, 32 mentioned that it was more noticeable.
 17 mentioned the color red, with 1 participant noting that ``\textit{everybody knows red means stop}.''

-19 participants remarked on how the the warning cannot be bypassed without input from the user.
-1 participant summarized this by saying that ``\textit{it stops the flow of the user and forces them to take an action}.''
-Other findings suggest that design cues contributed to the warning's effectiveness; participants mentioned that the red color and text ``\textit{implied that the user is in danger}'' and that the text was ``\textit{more instructive than the text on the contextual warning}.''
+19 participants remarked on how the the warning requires user input to proceed.
+1 participant observed that ``\textit{it stops the flow of the user and forces them to take an action}.''
+Other responses suggest that design cues contributed to the warning's effectiveness; participants mentioned that the red color and text ``\textit{implied that the user is in danger}'' and that the text was ``\textit{more instructive than the text on the contextual warning}.''

 When asked about drawbacks to the interstitial warning, 5 participants focused on the inconvenience and the potential for warning fatigue.
-The sentiment was best described by one participant who said that they would ``\textit{probably turn it off in the settings}'' if the warning showed up frequently.
+1 participant noted that they would ``\textit{probably turn it off in the settings}'' if the warning showed up frequently.

 \paragraph{Improving Warning Designs} Many participants (17) suggested that more informative disinformation warnings would be more effective.
-Suggestions included adding ``\textit{more about why this particular site was flagged,}'' definitions of terms used, and more explicit descriptions of potential harms.
-Conversely, 7 others urged ``\textit{short and concise}'' messages that ``\textit{[get] the point across quickly.}''
+Recommendations included adding ``\textit{more about why this particular site was flagged},'' definitions of terms, and more explicit descriptions of potential harms.
+Conversely, 7 others urged ``\textit{short and concise}'' messages that ``\textit{[get] the point across quickly}.''

 5 participants suggested using different warnings depending on severity and whether the user had visited the website before.
-Another 5 recommended continuing to display warnings even after a user had clicked through on that website before, arguing that warnings would be more effective if users were ``\textit{consistently reminded that [the page] may not be completely safe or factual.}''
+Another 5 recommended that warnings persist even if a user had visited a website before, arguing that warnings would be more effective if users were ``\textit{consistently reminded that [the page] may not be completely safe or factual.}''